alanho-05/c0323-code-solutions/css-cascade/css-cascade-quiz-notes.md

 The children inherits the sytling from their parents.

 - List the three selector types in order of increasing specificity.
-Order goes from type, class, ID.
+Order goes from element, class, ID.

 - Why is using `!important` considered bad practice?
 !important can be avoided by understanding and effectively using specificity and cascading styles.
+Harder for other people (teammate) to change your code.

 ## Notes